Search

 What Is The Highest Salary A Nursing Practitioner Can Earn?

-It’s not uncommon for Nurse Practitioner roles to be listed at Band 8 level, which sees a starting salary of £48,526.
+It’s not uncommon for Nurse Practitioner roles to be listed at Band 8 level, which sees a starting salary of £57,528 for a Band 8a with 0-2 years' experience.

-And with enough experience, it isn’t impossible for a senior Nurse Practitioner to earn well over £50,000 a year and beyond.
+And with enough experience, it isn’t impossible for a senior Nurse Practitioner to earn over £60,000 a year and beyond (a Band 8a with 5 years experience or more earns £64,750).

 How Can You Boost Your Earnings As A Nurse Practitioner?